All links go directly to official Rock Island, Tennessee government websites.

 About Rock Island, Tennessee

-In addition to the Rock Island, Warren County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the McMinnville Police Department.
+In addition to the Warren County Sheriff's Office, law enforcement in the county is supported by municipal police departments, including the McMinnville Police Department.
 Each department has jurisdiction within its respective city limits, while the Sheriff's Office covers the broader unincorporated areas.
-These agencies collaborate on major crimes and emergencies, ensuring comprehensive coverage and response throughout the county.
+These agencies collaborate on major crimes and emergencies, making sure of coverage and response throughout the region.
+The McMinnville department focuses on community policing and crime prevention within city limits, while the Sheriff's Office handles county-wide law enforcement duties.

 Jail & Inmate Records

-The Warren County Jail, located in McMinnville, is the primary detention facility for individuals arrested within the county.
-The booking process involves photographing and fingerprinting the arrestee, and their information is entered into the jail's database.
-Inmate lookup is available through the Warren County Sheriff's Office, allowing residents to find information about current detainees.
+The Warren County Jail, located in McMinnville, is the primary detention facility For people arrested within Warren County.
+The booking process involves photographing and fingerprinting the arrestee, and their information is entered into the facility's database.
 Visitation rules are specific to the facility and typically require scheduling in advance.

 Court Records